 To live a sustainable life, a perfect place to start is our list of zero-waste essentials.
 You don't have to change everything at once; not least, the principles of zero waste’s 4rs include refusing and reusing.
 That is, refusing to buy new until you have to by reusing.

-An important zero-waste essential for your kitchen is avoiding the wastage of food.
+An important zero-waste essential for your kitchen is avoiding the wastage of food and food scraps.
 You can make it happen by composting your food scraps.
 Food waste is the organic waste you can use to nourish your plants or use it as animal feed.

 You can reduce waste in your environment by getting a reusable alternative container for storing leftovers.
 Various sustainable brands sell zero-waste starter kits if you prefer.
 Just take your time and search for eco-friendly stores around you.

 However, beware of greenwashing when purchasing eco-friendly products.
 Some brands lie about the environmental impacts of their products.
 So, follow our list of things to be watchful of during your sustainable shopping activities.

 Jen’s a passionate environmentalist and sustainability expert.
 With a science degree from Babcock University Jen loves applying her research skills to craft editorial that connects with our global changemaker and readership audiences centered around topics including zero waste, sustainability, climate change, and biodiversity.

 Elsewhere Jen’s interests include the role that future technology and data have in helping us solve some of the planet’s biggest challenges.